G-Core/product-documentation/documentation/streaming-platform/extra-features/view-statistics-of-live-streams-videos-and-billing.md

 <img src="https://assets.gcore.pro/docs/streaming-platform/extra-features/view-statistics-of-live-streams-videos-and-billing/10599503863057.png" alt="Billing statistics" width="80%">

-VoD plans calculate the total duration of all videos uploaded to the Streaming Platform.
+VoD plans calculate the total duration of all videos uploaded to the Video Streaming.
 Let’s say, for example, that one day, you upload 50 minutes of video.
 On the next, you upload 100 minutes of video and then delete the first video.
 You will be billed for 150 minutes of video.